TEXflip/AppliedRoboticsStudentInterface/README.md

 2. set up of the starting condition for the node start
 3. Loop for all the nodes in the graph until we reach the goal
    1. calculate the distance to goal for each neighbour
-   2. calculate the ditance to start for each neigbour and set the current node as parent for the neighbour if it is the shortest
+   2. calculate the distance to start for each neighbour and set the current node as parent for the neighbour if it is the shortest
    3. take neighbour node with the shortest global distance to goal in with which we continue this loop
    4. set the tag visited to the visited node, to not test it again
 4. Once reached the goal we create a vector where we:
    1. enter the goal node
    2. go to its parent node
-   3. enter it and go again to its parent nonde
+   3. enter it and go again to its parent node
    4. repeat until we reach the start
 5. Reverse the previous vector to have the nodes in correct order.